 Loss Of Muscle Mass

 Weight loss for women is also harder after 50 because of the menopause transition.
 When going through menopause, your hormones tend to act out.
-Among other things, you may find that estrogen is produced in low amounts.
+Among other things, you may find that estrogen is produced in lower amounts.
 This can cause your body to store more fat, particularly in your lower abdomen (3).

 Reduced Use Of Energy

 The rate at which you use up energy at 50 is lower than when you were in your twenties.
-One reason for this is because you use low energy during your exercises.
+One reason for this is because you use less energy during your exercises.
 This means that at 50 you may need to increase your workout intensity and duration to use the same power as in your twenties (4).

 These are some of the factors that can make weight loss for any woman above 50 a nightmare.
 Now this does not mean you cannot lose weight.
 All you have to do is focus on practical weight-loss strategies for women above 50.